n1cfury/takinacissp/domain5.md

 # Identity and Access Management

 ## Elevator pitch
-This domain foucuses on communications over the network as obviously stated.
-Less obviously stated, this domain dives into the how and what with these communications are done.
-Are you going to have to know all 65536 TCP and UDP ports?
-Probably not.
-Are you going to need to distinguish protocols or technology used in each layer?
-More than likely.
+Who are you?
+How do I verify who you are, and once I do, what should I allow you to do, and how do I ensure

 ## Topics

 ## Type 1 Authentication: Something you know
 ### Passwords
-- Static passwords:
+- Static passwords: A password that doesnt' change over time.
-- Dynamic Passowrds:
+- Dynamic Passowrds: Passwords taht are changed on regular intervals e.g. LAPS
-- One-time passwords:
+- One-time passwords: A variant of dynamic passwords that's changed every time it is used.
-- Passphrases:
+- Passphrases: a 'longer' password e.g. natural language sentences "I have a plan.
+Attack!"
 - Salts: A random value added to a password prior to hashing, which will encrypt differently.

 ### Password Attacks